nloadholtes/synappio-client/Cookbooks/Onboard-user.md

         }
     ]

-#### To add a multiple members to an existing list
+#### To add multiple members to an existing list

-ESPs may want to add newly created lists by heir users directly to the API, to an existing list within their API account.
+ESPs may want to add newly created lists by their users directly to the API, to an existing list within their API account.
 Adding multiple members to an existing list can be done by POSTing a .csv file to the list or by providing us with a download link (URL) to a .csv file containing the members you want to subscribe.

 To add members by POSTing a .csv, send a POST request to the appropriate list slug, using the endpoint: /list/{list_slug}/subscribe.csv